Shock Control Test Advanced Tutorial

 Panther Superior Capability: Panther performs pre-test validation BEFORE each shock.
 System calculates expected force, displacement, velocity, and voltage, then verifies against limits.
 If any would be exceeded, Panther prevents execution and displays specific warning - protecting equipment before damage occurs.

-10. SYSTEM IDENTIFICATION & LOOP CHECK
+Section 9: SYSTEM IDENTIFICATION & LOOP CHECK

 Understanding System Identification